Error exponents of quantum state discrimination with composite correlated hypotheses: Introduction

 \subsection{Quantum hypothesis testing between two sets of quantum states}

-The quantum hypothesis testing problem has recently been extended to encompass composite and correlated settings~\cite{fang2024generalized}, moving beyond the traditional i.i.d. framework.
-In this generalized scenario, one considers the task of discriminating between two sets of quantum states.
-Specifically, a tester receives samples prepared according to either the set $\sA_n$ (the null hypothesis) or the set $\sB_n$ (the alternative hypothesis), and must determine, via quantum measurement, from which set the samples were drawn.
+While much of the existing literature has focused on i.i.d.\ sources, practical scenarios often involve quantum states that are not fully specified (i.e., \emph{composite hypotheses}~\cite{brandao2010generalization,berta2021composite,Mosonyi_2022,hayashi2025entanglement,hayashi2016correlation,DWH25}) such as in adversarial or black-box settings~\cite{fang2025adversarial,watanabe2024black} and exhibit correlations that preclude a simple tensor product structure (i.e., \emph{correlated hypotheses}~\cite{hiai2007large,hiai2008error,mosonyi2015two,hayashi2025entanglement}).
+In this context, the task is to discriminate between two \emph{sets of correlated quantum states} (see Figure~\ref{fig: hypothesis testing demo}).
+That is, a tester receives samples prepared according to either the set $\sA_n$ or $\sB_n$, and determines, via a quantum measurement $\{M_n, I-M_n\}$, from which set the samples originate.

-As in standard hypothesis testing, two types of errors can occur: a type-I error, where a sample from $\sA_n$ is incorrectly classified as coming from $\sB_n$, and a type-II error, where a sample from $\sB_n$ is incorrectly classified as coming from $\sA_n$.
-Consider distinguish the sets by a quantum measurement $\{M_n, I-M_n\}$.
-Since we aim to control the discrimination errors for any state within the given sets, regardless of which one is drawn, the type-I error is defined by
+As in standard hypothesis testing, two types of errors can occur: a Type-I error, where a sample from $\sA_n$ is incorrectly classified as coming from $\sB_n$, and a Type-II error, where a sample from $\sB_n$ is incorrectly classified as coming from $\sA_n$.
+Since we aim to control the errors for any state within the given sets, regardless of which one is drawn, the (worst-case) Type-I error is defined by